 Calcareous microfossils are only sporadically present in the Smith Elementary School sediments (Self-Trail et al., 2021) (Figure 5).
 Even though the presence of glauconite, burrowing, fish debris and scattered shell fragments indicates deposition in a marine environment, intervals barren of calcareous nannoplankton are common and extensive, from 322.5-317.3 m and 309.9-290.4 m (Figure 5).
-The presence of Cylindralithus biarcus at 316.4 m, the HO of L. acutus at 310.9 m, and the HOs of H. chiastia and C. loriei at 310.2 m place this interval in the late Cenomanian calcareous nannofossil Zone UC4ab/Zone CC10a.
-The rare occurrence of poorly preserved calcareous nannofossils at 305.9 m suggests continued placement in the Cenomanian or Turonian, but no diagnostic species were recovered, and thus the Cenomanian/Turonian boundary must once again be placed using carbon isotopes at 305.4 m (see section 4.3.1, below).
-An unconformity at the top of the Clubhouse Formation (288.4 m) corresponds to a change from a barren interval below to a Santonian assemblage of calcareous nannofossils above.
+The presence of Cylindralithus biarcus at 316.4 m, the HO of L. acutus at 310.9 m, and the HOs of H. chiastiaand C. loriei at 310.2 m place this interval in the late Cenomanian calcareous nannofossil Zone UC4a-

+- b/Zone CC10a.
+The rare occurrence of poorly preserved calcareous nannofossils at 305.9 m suggest - 279 continued placement in the Cenomanian or Turonian, but no diagnostic species were recovered, and thus - the Cenomanian/Turonian must once again be placed using carbon isotopes at 305.4 m (see section 4.3.1, - below).
+An unconformity at the top of the Clubhouse Formation (288.4 m) corresponds to a change from - a barren interval below to a Santonian assemblage of calcareous nannofossils above.

-295 All samples examined for planktic and benthic foraminifera were barren of whole specimens.
-296 This is unlikely to be the result of anoxia at the time of deposition, as this would not explain the lack of 297 planktic foraminifera which occupied a mixed layer habitat similar to the nannoplankton observed in the 298 same interval.
-A few samples contained very rare fragments of both planktic and benthic foraminifera, 299 indicating that foraminifera were present in these sections but that they were subsequently dissolved, 300 either in situ or in the 17 years since the cores were drilled.
-This may be due in part to the relatively 301 organic-rich nature of the sediments and to the presence of pyrite, both of which have been found to result 302 in dissolution of calcareous microfossils in cored sediments of the Atlantic Coastal Plain (Self-Trail and Seefelt, 2005; Seefelt et al., 2015).
-However, the well-documented occurrence of planktic and benthic 303 foraminifera in more distal coastal plain cores (e.g., Valentine, 1982, 1984; Zarra, 1989; Gohn, 1992) 304 305 bodes well for future micropaleontological studies in this region.
+283 All samples examined for planktic and benthic foraminifera were entirely barren of whole specimens.
+A few contained very rare fragments of both planktic and benthic foraminifera, indicating that 284 foraminifera were present in these sections but that they were subsequently dissolved, either in situ or in 285 286 the 17 years since the cores were drilled.
+This may be in part due to the relatively organic-rich nature of 287 the sediments and to the presence of pyrite, both of which have been found to result in dissolution of 288 calcareous microfossils in cored sediments of the Atlantic Coastal Plain (Self-Trail and Seefelt, 2005; 289 Seefelt et al., 2015).
+However, the well-documented occurrence of planktic and benthic foraminifera in more distal coastal plain cores (e.g., Valentine, 1982, 1984; Zarra, 1989; Gohn, 1992) bodes well for 290 291 future micropaleontological studies in this region.

-306 4.3 Geochemistry
+292 4.3 Geochemistry

-307 4.3.1 Carbon Isotopes
+293 4.3.1 Carbon Isotopes

-308 Organic carbon isotope ( $\delta^{13}$ C) data (Figure 6) in each core show clear positive excursions 309 associated with OAE2 in the marine interval of the Clubhouse Formation.
-Both isotope records display a 310 ~2‰ positive shift with the classic A-B-C structure of OAE2, with an initial excursion (A), a brief 311 recovery followed by a second peak (B) and a longer plateau with a small peak (C) first described by Pratt 312 and Threlkeld (1984) in the US Western Interior Seaway.
-The Hope Plantation core, which is characterized by coarser grains and a more proximal environment, has a more expanded OAE2 interval (~ 17.4 m) compared to the somewhat more distal Smith Elementary Core (~ 10.4 m).
-We compare the expanded Hope Plantation carbon isotope record to other representative North American OAE2 records from the Western Interior Sea and the Gulf of Mexico and Atlantic coastal plains in Figure 7.
-The termination of the OAE2 carbon isotope excursion roughly corresponds with the Cenomanian-Turonian boundary (e.g., Kennedy et al., 2005) and has been used to define that level in our cores.
+294 Organic carbon isotope (δ^{13} C) data (Figure 6) in each core show clear positive excursions associated with OAE2 in the marine interval of the Clubhouse Formation.
+Both isotope records display a

+296 ~2‰ positive shift with the classic A-B-C structure of OAE2, with an initial excursion (A), a brief

+- 297 recovery followed by a second peak (B) and a longer plateau with a small peak (C) first described by Pratt - and Threlkeld (1984) in the US Western Interior Seaway.
+The Hope Plantation core, which is - 299 characterized by coarser grains and a more proximal environment, has a more expanded OAE2 interval (~ - 300 17.4 m) compared to the somewhat more distal Smith Elementary Core (~ 10.4 m).
+The termination of the

-319 4.3.2 Total Organic Carbon
+- 301 OAE2 carbon isotope excursion roughly corresponds with the Cenomanian-Turonian boundary (e.g., - 302 Kennedy et al., 2005) and has been used to define that level in our cores. - 303 4.3.2 Total Organic Carbon